George Daly (music executive): Early life and education

 Daly was born the second of six siblings at the United States Naval Hospital in Annapolis, Maryland to U.S. Navy Captain George William Daly, Sr., former Deputy Chief of Industrial Relations for the U.S. Navy, and Frances Helen Daly, who encouraged her son’s creativity.
 He showed an aptitude in his early years for science, technology, and music, writing his first song in 4th grade and crafting early electric guitars and sound amplifier circuits.
 In 8th grade, he invented a device he entered into a local science fair which used light waves to transmit sound across a large hall.

-By his early teens he was playing guitar, electric bass and keyboards, and writing songs.
+By his early teens, he was playing guitar, electric bass and keyboards, and writing songs.
 He founded several bands, beginning with The Hangmen.
 The Hangmen are credited on record with the singles "What a Girl Can't Do", "Faces" and "Bad Goodbye," among others.
-The song "...Girl...", written and recorded by Tom Guernsey and Joe Tripplet, with its Everly Brothers' Wake up Little Susie guitar riff and Bob Berberich's drumming, plus the band's live performance, pushed the Hangmen past The Beatles to the number one position in the Washington, D.C. regional radio charts.
+The song "...What A Girl...", written and recorded by Tom Guernsey and Joe Tripplet, with its Everly Brothers' Wake up Little Susie guitar riff and Bob Berberich's drumming, when added to the band's electric live performances, pushed the Hangmen past The Beatles to the number one position in the Washington, D.C. regional radio charts.
+Fans of the Hangmen included famed beat poet Allen Ginsburg, Robert F. Kennedy, and Ethel Kennedy.
 Daly's original song "Faces" is noted in the 21st century as a prototypical punk rock anthem.

 Music industry

 After joining Columbia Records, Daly’s first role was head of A&R for the San Francisco division.
 Clive Davis served as Daly’s mentor.
 At the time Columbia Records had just begun to enter the West Coast modern rock market, opening both a state-of-the art recording studio (CBS recording studio on Folsom St., San Francisco) and A&R offices at Fisherman's Wharf.
-Daly has also been a senior executive at Divisions of four major U.S. record labels (Columbia, Elektra/Asylum/Atlantic/BMG), and is currently the CEO of About Records, a label distributed by Universal Music Group/UMG/Fontana.
+Daly has been a senior executive at Divisions of four major U.S. record labels (Columbia, Elektra/Asylum/Atlantic/BMG), and is currently the CEO of About Records, a label distributed by Universal Music Group/UMG/Fontana.
 As an A&R executive, Daly has worked with or discovered many of the ground-breaking music acts that eventually defined their genre, including Janis Joplin, Carlos Santana, The Cars, and Tool, among others.
 Throughout his career he has worked directly with prominent music industry leaders such as “industry legend” Clive Davis, Ahmet Ertegun ("one of the most significant figures in the modern recording industry."), and songwriter and serial music business CEO, Doug Morris.

-Daly's tenure in the music businesses' modern high-sales era coincides with the rise of the modern "tonnage" popularity of recorded music and the transition to non-physical media and global streaming music.
+Daly's tenure in the music businesses' modern high-sales era coincides with the rise of the modern "tonnage" popularity of recorded music to non-physical media and global streaming music.